-- They consistently measured employee performance according to what the job was described and evaluated to do.
+- They consistently measured employee learning and growth according to what the job was described and evaluated to do.

-- They consistently addressed the widest gaps between job expectations and employee performance through training.
+- They consistently addressed the widest gaps between job expectations and employee learning and growth through training.
 They began to track and quantify employee development with the investments made.
 To three (.001) decimal places.

 - They made sure succession planning decisions were no longer based solely on work plan accomplishments.
-Now, technical skills, behaviours and the organizational values demonstrated in past performance reviews became key.
+Now, technical skills, behaviours and the organizational values demonstrated in past learning and growth reviews became key.
 And every job and every employee got to be included in the organizations’ succession planning process.

 - And then they automated all these processes to create what the consultants would have called “transactional efficiencies”.